danjulio/lepton/ESP32/tCam-Mini/readme.md

 | 22 | Lepton I2C SCL |
 | 23 | Lepton I2C SDA |

-#### ESP Revision Note
+#### ESP Revision / Module Notes
 The modules I buy from Mouser and that Group Gets sources for the PCB design include a Rev 3 ESP32 chip and I compile for that version.
-I found that the TTGO module had a Rev 1 ESP32 chip so I also recompiled the project for Rev 1.
-The binary files for that revision can also be found in the firmware/precompiled subdirectory.
+Some dev boards may include a module with a Rev 1 ESP32.
+For these modules you must use the version 1.6 firmware.
+Modules with a Rev 3 ESP32 may use the latest firmware.
+The binary files for each revision can be found in the firmware/precompiled subdirectory.
 The camera won't boot if you use the wrong chip revision.

-The PCB versions have 8 MB Flash modules (64 MBit) but the TTGO module is 4 MB (32 MBit).
+The PCB versions have 8 MB Flash modules (64 MBit) but the TTGO module is typically 4 MB (32 MBit).
 Be sure to properly configure the flash size in the programmer to match your module or the firmware will fail to boot.
 This is explained in the programming sub-directory readme.

+To enable OTA updates the module must have at least 8 MB of Flash memory.
+Modules with 4 MB of Flash can be programmed using the Espressif download tool but cannot be updated using OTA transfers.